-This was not possible with 2D charts as two-dimensional charts can only represent the data in two axis.
-3D plots surface plots in excel work in color coding.
+This was not possible with 2D charts as two-dimensional charts can only represent the data in two axes.
+3D plots surface plots in excel work in color-coding.
 The color represents the ranges of the data in which they are defined.

 For example, look at the screenshot below from example 2:

 Every range of values is represented by a different set of colors.